 Welcome to Rotary District 5150

 Rotary District 5150 stretches across Marin, San Francisco and San Mateo counties of the San Francisco Bay area.
 Our Rotary club members are people of action and inspired individuals who translate their passions into relevant social causes to change lives in communities, both locally and globally.
 Rotary International forms a global network of business, professional, and community leaders who volunteer their time and talents to serve communities and form strong, lasting friendships in the process.
+Join us!

-District Governor Message - May 2025
+District Governor Message - June 2025

 Featured Events